Tremblau History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Tremblau Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Tremblau family to the New World and Oceana
+Migration of the Tremblau family

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec, in 1663 there were only 500, 2,000 migrants arrived during the next decade.
 Early marriage was desperately encouraged amongst the immigrants.
 Youths of 18 took fourteen-year-old girls for their wives.
 The fur trade was developed and attracted migrants, both noble and commoner from France.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 Migration from France to New France or Quebec as it was now more popularly called, continued from France until it fell in 1759.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 Meanwhile, in Quebec, the French race flourished, founding in Lower Canada, one of the two great solitudes which became Canada.
 Many distinguished contributions have been made by members of this family name Tremblau.
 It has been prominent in the arts, religion, politics and culture in France and New France.
 Amongst the settlers in North America with this distinguished name Tremblau were Corney Trembley settled in America in 1764; Jacques Tremblay settled in Québec in 1756; Ulrique Tremblay settled in Québec in 1815; Louis Tremblay settled in Qué.